tbklang/documentation/docs_src/implementation/40-instructions.md

 #### Other instructions

-There are some other instructions.
+There are of course a multi-tude of instructions that make up the whole type hierachy.

+A few notable `Value`-based instructions are:

+1. `OperatorInstruction`
+    * It has a `SymbolType` as a field which holds the intended operator
+    * This is an abstract class which is a kind-of `Value` instruciton
+2. `BinOpInstr`
+    * It holds two `Instruction`s, one for the left-hand operand and another for the right-hand operand
+    * This is a kind-of `OperatorInstruction`
+3. `UnaryOpInstr`
+    * It holds a single `Instruction` which represents the singular operand
+    * It is a kind of `OperatorInstruction`

+Some other instructions are:

+1. `BranchInstruction`
+    * This contains an _optional_ `Value`-based instruction
+    representing a conditional
+    * Along with this it contains a list of _body instructions_ in the form of an `Instruction[]`
+    * By itself it is not all that useful, however, it is often used in instructions such as `IfStatementInstruction`, `WhileLoopInstruction` and `ForLoopInstruction`

 You can find these in the source tree at `source/tlang/compiler/codegen/instruction.d`